By Patty Laushman

 With all these challenges in environments and systems that were not designed with them in mind, neurodivergent people naturally end up with strength and weakness profiles that are much more dramatic than neurotypical people.

-If someone is unable to speak, helping them to communicate verbally if possible is likely to improve their quality of life.
+If someone is unable to speak, helping them to communicate in some way improves their quality of life immeasurably.
 If their food preferences are so restrictive it causes malnutrition, it would be abusive to deny them medical attention.
 If they yell and scream to get attention, it would be irresponsible to not teach them more adaptive ways to get their needs met.

 But if all we do is focus on what someone can’t do, we lose out on the amazing strengths, skills, and talents they can bring to the table.
 In many cases, people with exceptional challenges also possess exceptional strengths, but if all we do is focus on what they can’t do, and they spend all their time trying to close the gap, they never have the opportunity to allow their strengths to shine.